Membership

 Our offer

 We offer three types of memberships – full, basic or support – depending on the level of attendance you want to have.
-Full members pay a higher yearly fee but can take part in our society sailings free of charge, while a basic member pays a lower yearly fee but pay a sailing fee for each sailing to compensate for wear and tear, although this is only an option for students.
-The current fees are stated below, where the lower amount apply to students, i.e. members of a Student Union (excluding PhD students).
-A basic membership can be upgraded to a full at any time.
+Full members pay a higher yearly fee but can take part in our society sailings free of charge, while a basic member pays a lower yearly fee but pays a sailing fee for each sailing to compensate for wear and tear, although this is only an option for students.
+The current fees are stated below, where the lower amount applies to students,

 Full membership 600 / 1200 SEK / year